amazon-archives/wild-rydes-mobile/README.md

 * Add another HTTP path name? **N**

 Once complete, copy `./server/requestUnicorn.js` to `./awsmobilejs/backend/cloud-api/requestUnicorn/app.js`.
 This is the code that will be run in the serverless backend in response to the API request.

-Run `awsmobile push` to publish the backend changes to AWS.

 ### Updating the client code